Tax Filing FAQ

 - Passport and Visa documents, such as I-20 Form (F visa) or DS-2019 Form (J visa).

-A Form W-2 is used to report U.S. federal or state wages and taxes.
-You will receive a Form W-2 only if you received compensation during 2017.
-Forms W-2 from Princeton University is available online for active faculty, staff and students to view and print.
-The Payroll Office will distribute W-2 forms by January 31, 2018 to individuals who did not opt for the online version of the form.
+Forms W-2 from Princeton University are available online for active faculty, staff and students to view and print.
+The Payroll Office will distribute Form W-2 forms by January 31, 2020 to individuals who did not opt for the online version of the form.

 STUDENTS - To obtain your Form W-2 online:

 2) Select Payroll from the Main Menu drop-down

 3) Select the link for Direct Deposit / View

 4) Select the link to View W-2 / W-2c / 1042 Form

 5) Your 2019 W-2 Form will appear in a PDF version that you may view and print